Chiselchip/obs-source-record-modified/README.md

-# Source Record filter for OBS Studio
+# Source Record filter for OBS Studio Modified to Include Multiple Simultaneous Audio Tracks and Functionality on Game Capture Source

 Plugin for OBS Studio to make sources available to record via a filter